hopsoft/rails_standards/README.md

 #### Concerns Guide

+* Concerns should be created under app directory where they are deemed helpful.
+* Concerns should use the naming convention `COMPONENT` + `BEHAVIOR`.
+  For example, `app/models/concerns/model_has_status.rb`.
 * CRUD operations that are limited to a single model should be implemented in the model.
   For example, a `full_name` method that concats `first_name` and `last_name`
 * CRUD operations that reach beyond this model should be implemented as a Concern.